elliottcooper18/TCP-Joke-Server/README.md

 ## Compiling

-  Compile with - 'gcc -pedantic-errors -Wall -ansi -o server server.c' Run with - './server <port number>'
+  Compile with - gcc -pedantic-errors -Wall -ansi -o server server.c Run with - ./server <port number>

   Or in one line -
-  'gcc -pedantic-errors -Wall -ansi -o server server.c && ./server <port number>'
+  gcc -pedantic-errors -Wall -ansi -o server server.c && ./server <port number>

   -pedantic-errors -> Shows all strict warnings
   -Wall -> Shows all warnings
   -ansi -> ansi C/ C99 language standard

-  To connect to the server on another machine/different terminal - 'nc -C localhost <port number>'
+  To connect to the server on another machine/different terminal - nc -C localhost <port number>

 ## How does it work?